wawandco/milo/README.md

 - [REVIEW] empty-tag-not-self-closed: The empty tag should not be closed by self.
 - [REVIEW] tag-self-close: Empty tags must be self closed.
 - [REVIEW] tags-check: Allowing specify rules for any tag and validate that
+- [REVIEW] space-tab-mixed-disabled: Do not mix tabs and spaces for indentation.
+- [REVIEW] spec-char-escape: Special characters must be escaped.

 ## Copyright